Carhn/PlanItOut/Deliverables/Submitted/Deliverable_2.md

    - Units of Time (Planning Poker):

-   11. User Story #11:
+   11. User Story #11: As a user, I want to have a set schedule for the week so that I can update my schedule as desired.
-   - Priority:
+   - Priority: Could
-   - Units of Time (Planning Poker):
+   - Units of Time (Planning Poker): 2 hours

-   12. User Story #12:
+   12. User Story #12: As a user, I would like to write a short description for events I put into app so that I have details for what my reminders are set for.
-   - Priority:
+   - Priority: Could
-   - Units of Time (Planning Poker):
+   - Units of Time (Planning Poker): 2 hours

 ISSUE TRACKER